SALE! 40% OFF - ONLY $29.99 (reg. $49.99)

 Q: Is there a way to delete a note with my handwriting by just crossing stuff out?

 A: Yes.
 Scribble out a note to delete.
 You can also draw a big circle around note/events (circle must extend both above and below the staff), then tap on delete in the context sensitive menu at the bottom.
-If you are using the Adonit Stylus Jot Touch, you can use the top button (configurable in the Actions menu:Script:Configure Adonit Jot Stylus.
+If you are using the Adonit Pixel Stylus, you can use the top button (configurable in the Actions menu:Script:Configure Adonit Stylus.

 Q: Moving the virtual pointer over a note is slow in sounding.